 The 21-year-old knew I saved his night, so he gave me his Facebook contact before he fleed.
-Later, on Messenger, I informed him that his stalking sibling was gay too, but he had a hard time to accept that his big bro would lead a double life.
+Later, on Messenger, I informed him that his stalking sibling was gay too, but he had a hard time accepting that his big bro would lead a double life.
 Did he think that double life was reserved just for little brothers?

 While I felt proud of playing Mata Hari for the night, and using my charms to save this boy’s gay closet, I wasn’t sure if I indeed helped or extended his struggles even further.
 Obviously, Cambodians can live in their lies for a long time.
 Boy’s big brother constructed this inquisitive homophobic identity, backed-up with a girlfriend.
 It scared the younger one daily, continuing the hardship of living in lies and fears that the big bro probably knew all about.

-The other day, the 21-year-old reached out over Facebook again and asked if he could come living with me.
+The other day, the 21-year-old reached out over Facebook again and asked if he could come live with me.
 Even if I tried to explain that he didn’t even know me, he was convinced he wanted to be, I quote, “a love of my life”.